ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Improvements

-There are improvements that can be made here which I'll implement at a later point.
+These are some improvements that can be made which I may implement at a later point.

+#### Setup Alerts & Notifications

+  With Airflow, we can have it send emails when there has been a failure.

-* Improve Airflow & Docker process
+#### Improve Airflow & Docker process

-  Files used were pulled from online with very few changes made.
+  Docker/Aiflow files used were pulled from online with very few changes made.
 These could be simplified and/or refactored with a real production environment in mind.

-* Improve workflow

-  The pipeline saves file down with naming format `YYYYMMDD`.
-The S3 load script finds this file and uploads to S3.
-The Redshift script copies file data from S3 into Redshift.
-It may be better to copy all existing S3 files into Redshift for each DAG run.

-* Testing
+#### Testing & Validation

-  Unit and Integration tests could be implemented throughout the process to ensure data quality.
+  Better validation checks could be implemented to check data is correct, remove duplicates, and so forth.

-* Simplify Process
+#### Simplify Process

   The use of Airflow and dbt is overkill.
 Alternative ways to run this pipeline could be with Cron for orchestration and PostgreSQL or SQLite for storage.

-* Stream over Batch Processing
+#### Stream over Batch Processing

   If we want our Dashboard to always be up-to-date, we could benefit from something like Kafka.

+#### Optimisation

+Look for performance improvements, reduce code redundancy, and implement software engineering best practices.
+For example, consider using Parquet file format over CSV, or consider whether warehouse data could be modeled as a star schema.